sbxg/sbxg/README.md

 # SBXG

-SBXG is a build system that generates bootable images for embedded devices.
-The images generation is highly customizable, but is mainly composed of:
+SBXG is a specialized build system generator that allows the generation of bootable images for embedded devices, or the compliation of individual components of those images.
+The images generation is highly customizable, annd is mainly composed of:
 - a bootloader: [U-Boot][1],
-- a kernel: [Linux][2],
+- a kernel: [Linux][2], [Xen][13],
 - and a foreign root file system.

 ## Model

-The bootloader and the kernel are built from source, with a configuration file enforced by version.
+All the components (but the foreign root file system) are built from source, using versioned configuration files (i.e. Linux/U-Boot/Xen/Busybox Kconfig products).
 This allows SBXG users to rely on the sources and their own (or pre-packaged) configurations, instead of a black box downloaded from untrusted sources.

-SBXG provides default configurations for some boards, toolchains, kernels and u-boot, to demonstrate its capabilities, but one of its goal is to be able to use opaque (private) user configurations.
+SBXG provides default configurations for some boards, toolchains, kernels and u-boot, to demonstrate its capabilities, but one of its goal is to be able to use opaque (private) user configurations, that may not be included in the open source version of SBXG.

-## Supported Boards
+## Supported Components

+The following list shows the built-in components shipped with SBXG, to demonstrate its capabilities.
+It is trivial to add more.

+- Embedded Boards:
   - [Cubietruck][3]
   - [Orange Pi Zero][6]
+- Kernels:
+  - [Linux][2]
+  - [Xen][13]
+- Bootloaders:
+  - [U-Boot][1]
+- Initramfs:
+  - [Busybox][11]
+- Toolchains:
+  - [Arm-v7 eabihf][12]

 To see more of the supported components, run the `bootstrap.py` script with the `--show-library` option.
 This will display the exact list of the supported boards, sources and configurations.
-You can add the `--no-color` if you find the output too flashy or if you want to manipulate the output:
+You can add the `--no-color` if you find the output too flashy or if you want to manipulate the output by another program:

 ```bash
 ./bootstrap.py --show-library